Qetesh/kube-watchtower/README.md

 kube-watchtower monitors containers in Deployments, DaemonSets, and StatefulSets that meet all the following criteria:

 	1.	✅ The container's imagePullPolicy is set to Always
-	2.	✅ The container is not listed in DISABLE_NAMESPACE
+	2.	✅ The namespace is not listed in DISABLE_NAMESPACES

 ---